thoughtbot/shoulda/README.md

 The belong_to and validate_presence_of methods are the matchers.
 All matchers are Rails 3-specific.

-Add rspec-rails and shoulda to the project's Gemfile:
+Add rspec-rails and shoulda-matchers to the project's Gemfile:

   only :test do
     gem 'rspec-rails'